StaticJsCMS/static-cms/website/content/docs/custom-widgets.md

      // ... rest
    }
    ```
-2. For discoverability, ensure that your package name follows the pattern `simple-cms-widget-<name>`.
+2. For discoverability, ensure that your package name follows the pattern `static-cms-widget-<name>`.
 3. Delete this `README.md`, rename `README_TEMPLATE.md` to `README.md`, and update the new file for your specific widget.
 4. Rename the exports in `src/index.js`.
-For example, if your widget is `simple-cms-widget-awesome`, you would do:
+For example, if your widget is `static-cms-widget-awesome`, you would do:

 ```javascript
 if (typeof window !== 'undefined') {